AI4HEALTH-LAB-THU/DynamicRiskPrediction/README.md

 # From snapshots to trajectories in chronic disease risk stratification
 A clinically interpretable and model-agnostic framework for chronic disease risk stratification using longitudinal physiological features

+01_ModelDevelopmentValidation: The Python code in this directory pertains to the workflow of model development and validation.

+02_StatisticalAnalysis: The R code in this directory is for the procedures of statistical analysis and visualization.

 ![Fig1](https://github.com/user-attachments/assets/9cbbee30-b346-4420-bce3-56d52a1bd3f2)